-What were the challenges of this Projects in respect to lighting design
+What were the challenges of this Project in respect to lighting design?

-What is the aim of lighting in this project
+What was the aim of lighting in this project?

 Light levels are deliberately low and carefully positioned and directed to minimise the negative impact on the animals.
 That is integral to the ecologically sustainable approach.
 A positive side effect of these low light levels, is a low energy consumption.
 Never had I worked on a project where the “just enough” design approach was so appropriate and applicable.

 The lighting design offers a Green Star compliant solution and where possible, the custom lighting uses reclaimed materials, such as sandstone blocks and recycled timbers.